top of page

 More Than Users

-Most sources say around 6 billion people use the internet, but relatively few of them are part of its storage and processing ability.
-Instead, they congregate around data centers, cloud servers, platforms-- hardware and software rented from corporations.
+Most sources say around 6 billion people use the internet, but relatively few of them are part of its ability to store or process information.
+Instead, they congregate around the abilities of data centers, cloud servers, platforms-- hardware and software rented from corporations.

 Image by NASA